kritzikratzi/Oscilloscope/readme.md

 Instructions for a full Ubuntu install including OpenFrameworks (thx rrolison68 and DJ_Level_3!)

+NOTE: If you want the compilation to go faster, you can do a multithreaded compilation by adding the `-jX` option to the last `make` command, where X is any integer up to the number of hardware threads in your system. (e.g. 2 cores, hyperthreading -> `make -j4`, 8 cores, no hyperthreading -> `make -j8`)

 1. Download the latest release of [OpenFrameworks](https://github.com/openframeworks/openFrameworks/releases/latest)
 2. Extract it somewhere (you'll be doing everything inside this OpenFrameworks folder)
 3. Open a terminal inside the OpenFrameworks folder or cd into it.